PALab/place/sphinx/data_tutorial.rst

 file.
 During the experiment, individual files will be written containing the data for each update.
 Doing this ensures that some data is retained in the event the program crashes or is somehow unable to complete.
-If the experiment completes normally, this individual files are merged into one file containing all the data for the experiment.
+If the experiment completes normally, these individual files are merged into one file containing all the data for the experiment.

 Since NPY files are stored in a binary format, they must be loaded using the